 Foreign meddling in conflicts, U.S.-China trade tensions and global warming topped the concerns of leading international organizations at the end of 2018.

-The world is on fire.
-Adults failed to stop it, so they should get out of the way and let children lead.
 A protest movement of youth who feel betrayed by adult inaction on climate change has been taking wing, spreading that message worldwide.

 A global migration pact won approval in the United Nations General Assembly, setting up a universal system for ensuring the humane movement of people.